xmon/ColorPickerTypeBundle/README.md

     bundles:        [ 'XmonColorPickerTypeBundle' ]
 ```

 ## Include the template for the layout.
-You can modify the template in your own bundle
+You can modify the template in your own bundle.

 ```yml
 # your config.yml